 including comprehensive annotations and cross references.

-Support for user defined documentation languages can be added by updating the conversion
+assistance.
+Support for user-defined documentation languages can be added by updating

 The XProc support includes editing, validation and execution through

 reusable XProc scenarios.
 Besides editing in source mode, you can edit XProc